int8/Mistral-7B-south-park-fanatic/README.md

-# South Park Geek Mistral-7B Fine-Tuning on Multiple GPUs
+# South Park Fanatic Mistral-7B Fine-Tuning on Multiple GPUs

+This repository contains scripts for
+- generating data with GPT-4 via `rq`
-This repository contains scripts for performing Mistral-7B (and other LLMs) fine-tuning on multiple GPUs with `peft` for LoRA and `bitsandbytes` for quantization
+- Mistral-7B (and other LLMs) fine-tuning on multiple GPUs with `peft` for LoRA and `bitsandbytes` for quantization

 ## Instructions